sajswl/encryptonize-core/documentation/docker-hub/README.md

 **Warning**: The example just illustrates a quick way for trying out Encryptonize® and it not meant for any production usage!
 It's not secure (especially the provided test key material) and doesn't keep any data if the containers are removed.

-For a detailed manual how to securely deploy Encryptonize® check out [the deployment README](https://github.com/cyber-crypt-com/encryptonize-core/blob/master/kubernetes/README.md).
+For a detailed manual on how to securely deploy Encryptonize® check out [the deployment README](https://github.com/cyber-crypt-com/encryptonize-core/blob/master/kubernetes/README.md).

 ```
 version: "3.8"